Israeli citizenship law: Status of Palestinian Arabs

 Following its victory in the 1948 Arab–Israeli War, Israel controlled the majority of former Mandatory Palestine, including much of the land assigned for an Arab state under the United Nations Partition Plan for Palestine.
 The West Bank was annexed by Jordan while the Gaza Strip fell under the administration of Egypt.
-The UNRWA estimated that 720,000 Palestinian Arabs were displaced during the war, with only 170,000 remaining in Israel after its establishment.
+The UNRWA estimated that 720,000 Palestinian Arabs were displaced during the war, with 170,000 remaining in Israel after its establishment.
 Despite international support for the return of displaced Palestinians after conclusion of the war, the Israeli government was unwilling to allow what it regarded as a hostile population into its borders and barred them from returning.
-The administration justified this prohibition as a defensive measure against continued Arab incursions into Israeli territory as well as to official rhetoric from neighboring Arab states that expressed their desire to eliminate Israel, which views a Palestinian right of return to any part of its territory as an existential threat to the nation's security.
+The administration justified this prohibition as a defensive measure against continued Arab incursions into Israeli territory and against official rhetoric from neighboring Arab states that expressed their desire to eliminate Israel, viewing a Palestinian right of return to any part of its territory as an existential threat to the nation's security.

 Jewish residents at the time of Israel's establishment were granted Israeli citizenship based on right of return, but non-Jewish Palestinians were subject to strict residency requirements for claiming that status.
 They could only acquire citizenship based on their residence in 1952 if they were nationals of the British mandate before 1948, had registered as Israeli residents since February 1949 and remained registered, and had not left the country before claiming citizenship.
-These requirements were intended to systemically exclude Arabs from participation in the new state.
-About 90 percent of the Arab population that remained in Israel were barred from citizenship under the residence requirements and held no nationality.
+These requirements were intended to systematically exclude Arabs from participation in the new state.
+About 90 percent of Arabs who remained in Israel were barred from citizenship under the residence requirements and held no nationality.